Here are some frequently asked questions about EHC Flight Academy. Please dont hesitate to get in touch if you can´t find the answer to your question!

 - ATPL – Airline Traffic Pilot Licence.
 Required to captain “heavy” aircraft, requiring multiple crew, with take-off weight above 5,700 kg.

-- In addition, there are various “Ratings” associated with the licences, which add more rights.
-The different Ratings require additional theoretical training, exams, flight training and checks with a CAA examiner.
+In addition, there are various “Ratings” associated with the licences, which add more privileges.
+The various Ratings require additional theoretical training, exams, flight training and a final checkride with a CAA examiner.
 For example: IR – Instrument rating, FI – Flight instructor rating, TR – Type rating, ME – Multi-engine.

 If I get a licence in the USA or another country outside Europe, how easy will it be for me to get a job when I return?

-In the past, it was common practice to study in the USA and get a FAA pilot licence, because of the lower prices and because there were more job opportunities there.
-Following the introduction of the Joint Aviation Authorities (JAA) and the JAR in Europe, pilots holding non-European licenses must complete a JAR theory course and pass exams and skill tests to get a JAA licence.
-JAA licence conversion is time-consuming and will most likely end up costing more than the money initially saved by studying outside Europe.
+In the past, it was common practice to study in the USA and get a FAA pilot licence, due to the lower prices and more job opportunities.
+Following the introduction of EASA in Europe, pilots holding non-European licenses must complete a EASA theory course, exams and skill tests to get a EASA licence.
+EASA licence conversion is time-consuming and will most likely end up costing more than the money initially saved by studying outside Europe.

 Does EHC provide accomodation for its students?